Early Germanic culture: Headgear

 While Germanic males of the Bronze Age generally wore a helm-like cap, the Iron Age was characterized by leaving heads uncovered, whereas the head decorations of Germanic women varied considerably with the times.
 Women typically wore various kinds of "combs, hairpins and head decoration" as well as ornaments around the forehead; it was also customary for women to wear their hair long and short hair was considered "a mark of disgrace."

 Shoes

 Early Germanic peoples typically wore shoes of the sandal type.

 Hairstyles

 By the Iron Age, Germanic warriors, particularly those of the Suebi, are known for wearing their hair in a so-called Suebian knot.

-By the 3rd century AD, significant changes had occurred with regards to the Germanic hairstyle.
+By the 3rd century CE, significant changes had occurred with regards to the Germanic hairstyle.
 The custom of wearing the hair long had become prominent among such peoples as the Franks, among whom it became a sign of noble birth and eligibility for kingship.

 Germanic warriors are often depicted in Roman columns with full beards, but this practice probably varied from tribe to tribe and period to period.

 Germanic women typically wore their hair long or plaited.
 Germanic women wore various types of hairpins and combs.
 It was considered disgraceful to wear the hair short.